-And here's a few of our favourite lunchbox fillers to help keep those tummies full during the school day……
+And here's a few of our favourite recipes for lunchbox fillers to help keep little tummies full during the school day…

-Sausage Rolls - As an alternative from sandwiches, make these simple sausage rolls – great for freezing so you can make a batch and keep some in reserve!
-And maybe add a little pot of ketchup in the lunchbox for dunking!
+As an alternative from sandwiches, make these simple sausage rolls using the Juvela White Mix.
+They’re great for freezing, so you can make a batch and keep some in reserve for when you’re stretched for time.
+Maybe add a little pot of ketchup in the lunchbox for dunking!

-Scotch Eggs - A perfect portable snack - surprisingly simple to make and taste sooooo much better than the bought versions!
-And if you’re running out of ideas to keep the kids entertained before they start the new school year, they can help with making these tasty little snacks!
+A perfect portable snack!
+Surprisingly simple to make, these taste so much better than the bought versions!
+If you’re running out of ideas to keep the kids entertained before they start the new school year, they can help with making these tasty little snacks.

-Mini Doughnut Bites - Add a little treat to their lunch box by popping in a couple of these amazing mini doughnut bites!
-Perfect little bitesize mouthfuls of yumminess to keep your little one happy!
+Add a little treat to their lunch box by popping in a couple of these amazing mini doughnut bites!
+Perfect little bitesize mouthfuls of yumminess to keep your little one happy.

-Muffins - Whip up a quick batch of muffins so you can add a sweet treat to a lunchbox……and hope your little monkey eats the sandwiches and fruit first!!
+Whip up a quick batch of muffins so you can add a sweet treat to a lunchbox and hope your little monkey eats the sandwiches and fruit first!

 The labelling of allergens in packaged foods has much improved and it is now much easier to see at a glance if a food product is suitable for your child’s dietary needs.
 When shopping for suitable foods for your child’s lunch box, always check the ingredients list.